eggheadio/eggheadio-course-notes/manage-complex-tic-tac-toe-game-state-in-react-dddda3f8/notes/02-css-create-our-game-grid-with-css-grid.md

 <TimeStamp start="0:04" end="0:06">

-We remove the `console.log` from the `Function Game`
+We remove the `console.log` from the `Function Game`.

 </TimeStamp>

 <TimeStamp start="0:32" end="0:46">

-We'll start adding the `grid` component where receives our `grid` data, and we will create a cell for each datum in the set of data
+We'll start adding the `grid` component where receives our `grid` data, and we will create a cell for each datum in the set of data.

 </TimeStamp>

 <TimeStamp start="2:30" end="2:40">

 The resulting code for `function Grid` should look like this:

 ```jsx
 function Grid({ grid }) {